Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Introduction

 To date, research on CPI extraction is still at an early stage, and the performance has much room to improve.
 As shown in Figure 1, one sentence with overlapping relations will generate multiple identical instances based on different target entity pairs.
 For these identical instances, we refer to them as overlapping instances.
 Correspondingly, we refer to the sentences that have only one pair of target entities as normal instances.
-Both the above-mentioned statistical machine learning-based methods and neural network-based methods do not consider the impact of overlapping instances.
-However, there are a large number of overlapping instances in the CHEMPROT corpus, and the extraction of these instances has become the bottleneck of CPI extraction.
-Existing methods usually use position features (e.g., relative distance embeddings) to indicate the position of each token in the instance, which can help the model learn different latent information for overlapping instances to some extent.
-Nevertheless, because the word/token sequence of the instance is the major information for neural network-based methods \citep{zhang2019neural}, it is difficult to significantly improve the extraction performance of overlapping instances by using these position features.
-Even in the NLP field, the relation extraction of sentences with overlapping relations is also a research difficulty. \citep{zeng-etal-2018-extracting} proposed an end2end neural model based on the seq2seq learning framework with a copy mechanism for relational fact extraction. \citep{Takanobu-etal-2019} applied a hierarchical reinforcement learning framework to enhance the interaction between entity mentions and relation types.
+Both the above-mentioned methods do not consider the impact of overlapping instances.
+However, there are a large number of such overlapping instances in the CHEMPROT corpus, and effectively extracting them may improve the overall performance.
+Even in the NLP field, the relation extraction of sentences with overlapping relations is also a research difficulty. \citep{zeng-etal-2018-extracting} proposed an end-to-end neural model based on the sequence-to-sequence learning framework with a copy mechanism for relational fact extraction. \citep{Takanobu-etal-2019} applied a hierarchical reinforcement learning framework to enhance the interaction between entity mentions and relation types.
 To the best of our knowledge, only these two works have studied the extraction of overlapping relations by jointly extracting both entity mentions and relation types, and there is currently no work that focuses on the research of overlapping instances in biomedical relation extraction tasks.